arommers/CPP_Modules/00/ex01/README.md

-# My Awesome Phonebook
+## My Awesome Phonebook
 A project where we create a program that emulates an 80's-style "crappy" phonebook.
-The program will use two main classes: Contact and Phonebook to realize our little 80's gem..
+The program will use two main classes: Contact and Phonebook to realize our little 80's gem.

+This project very much has us hitting the ground running, as it combines a lot of C++ concepts at once.

 `Contact Class`:
 - The Contact class will hold essential information about our entries such as first name, last name, phone number etc.